FoghornTherapeutics/FHT-nIDR/README.md

 <img src="readme_figures/HCT116_nIDR.JPG" alt="image" style="width:600px;height:auto;">
 <img src="readme_figures/TOV21G_nIDR.JPG" alt="image" style="width:600px;height:auto;">

-For a direct comparison of the IDR implenentations we compare the overlap in peaks selected ***Flore need to add criteria for peaks selected by original IDR***.
+**FLORE addition** For a direct comparison of the IDR implementations, we compare the overlap in peaks selected between the regular IDR (rIDR) narrowPeak and our method nIDR.
+To remind ourselves, the IDR algorithm involves several key steps to enhance the reliability of peak calling by assessing reproducibility across experimental replicates.
+Initially, the algorithm separates peaks into two groups by sampling from both signal and noise distributions, aiming to distinguish genuine peaks from background noise.
+Peaks are then ranked based on signal strength and consistency, and a chosen p-value cutoff helps identify statistically significant peaks.
+In our case, we use the --soft-idr-threshold parameter equal to 0.1, providing flexibility in the identification of peaks that may exhibit slight variations across replicates.
+Finally, the algorithm requires the narrowPeak files to be sorted based on the -log10(p-value) column for further analysis and interpretation.

 We illustrate this comparison using Venn diagrams below.
 The result is that nIDR is effectively a superset of the earlier implementation of IDR, with less than 0.2% of peaks from the original IDR not present in the peaks identified by nIDR.
 The higher number of peaks found by nIDR is due to the choice of p-value threshold chosen above and of course can be reduced by choosing a high stringency.
 This difference is also partly due to the difference in how the p-value is calculated i.e. using the empirical null distribution which is not used in the previous implementation.

 <img src="readme_figures/ARID_paper_nIDR.JPG" alt="image" style="width:900px;height:auto;">